mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-GEM-v1.rst

 - `input_mode` - Specifies how the runs are processed.
 Accepted values `Individual`, `Summed` - TODO write section on input modes for overview

+- `mode` - Determines the correct vanadium and empty instrument runs to use for this chopper mode.
+Accepted values `PDF` and `Rietveld`

 - `multiple_scattering` - If set to True with `do_absorb_corrections` the calculation
   will factor in the effects of multiple scattering and apply the correct corrections.